michaelgroves90/CV-1/README.md

 ## About Me

 I am a Software Engineer from Brighton freshly graduated from Software Engineering at Makers Academy, London.
-My interest was initially piqued after spending several years working as a Music Producer and Audio Engineer with artists such as Morcheeba and Yonaka, and I found myself looking for new challenges.
+My interest was initially piqued after spending several years working as a Music Producer and Audio Engineer with artists such as Morcheeba and Yonaka.
+I developed an interest in Cryptography and Blockchain development and I found myself looking to software engineering as a new potential career.
 Now I have completed my time at Makers Academy I am on the hunt for my first professional role in Software Development.

 I have also spent many years working in the financial sector as a Collections Executive and AR Officer.